-The Trustee is the Secretary of the Department of Environment, Land, Water and Planning.
+The Trustee is the Secretary of the Department of Energy, Environment and Climate Action.
 Management of the Trust is delegated to a Board of Managing Trustees.

 Professor Pauline Ladiges AO FAA